Feud Between U.S. Allies Deepens as Trump Sits on Sidelines

 Trump, however, has shown little interest in the alliance since abandoning his military pressure campaign against North Korea last year, focusing instead on U.S. trade deficits and military expenditures with both countries.
 The U.S. leader skipped a pair of Asian summits in November to focus on the midterm elections and didn’t hold a trilateral meeting with Abe and Moon at the subsequent Group of 20 gathering in Argentina.

 Some signs of possible diplomatic efforts by lower-level U.S. officials have emerged in recent days.
-Ambassador to South Korea Harry Harris visited the defense ministry in Seoul on Monday, while other U.S. officials have emphasized the importance of the three countries working together on North Korea in calls with their Japanese counterparts.
+Ambassador to South Korea Harry Harris visited the defense ministry in Seoul last Monday, while other U.S. officials have emphasized the importance of the three countries working together on North Korea in calls with their Japanese counterparts.

 “Political leaders on both sides must realize that the damage from deteriorating Japan-South Korea ties fundamentally undermines the U.S. alliance system in East Asia,” said Yuki Tatsumi, co-director of the East Asia Program at the Stimson Center in Washington.